Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Constants of motion and network motifs

+The previous theorem establishes the existence of a monomial eigenfunction, but its exponents are in fact easily constructed.
+Indeed, in the connected case, start from some $\ell\in\mathcal{W}$, choose an initial $\mu_\ell$ and walk through the subgraph induced by $\mathcal{W}$, setting iteratively \mbox{$\mu_j = (W_{k j}/W_{jk}) \mu_k$} [Sec.~\ref{subsec:mu_procedure}].
+The regularity of monomial eigenfunctions is discussed in Materials and Methods.
+Also, since the eigenvalue of $\mathcal{K}$ associated with $z^{\bm\mu}$ is purely imaginary, the corresponding Koopman-operator eigenvalue $\exp(i\bm{\mu}^\top\bm{\omega}t)$ lies on the unit circle.
+This is reminiscent of earlier extensions of the Koopman-von Neumann framework, in which eigenfunctions beyond invariants were considered~\cite{Mezic2004}.

-As illustrated in Fig.~\ref{fig:fig2}\,(a), condition~\ref{itm:1.1} ensures that the subgraph induced by the vertex set~$\mathcal{W}$ is a source within the whole network.
-Then, condition~\ref{itm:1.2} constrains the reciprocity~: there cannot be a unidirectional edge within the subgraph, making it a strongly connected component [Fig.~\ref{fig:fig2}\,(a)].
-Condition~\ref{itm:1.3} restricts the cycles~: the product of the weights in the subgraph when circling clockwise in any cycle must be the same as the product of the weights when circling counterclockwise.
+As illustrated in Fig.~\ref{fig:fig2}A, condition~\ref{itm:1.1} ensures that the subgraph induced by the vertex set~$\mathcal{W}$ is a source within the whole network.
+Then, condition~\ref{itm:1.2} constrains reciprocity~: there cannot be a unidirectional edge within the subgraph [Fig.~\ref{fig:fig2}A].
+Condition~\ref{itm:1.3} restricts cycles~: the product of the weights in the subgraph when circling clockwise in any cycle must be the same as the product of the weights when circling counterclockwise.
 In matrix terms, the second and third conditions mean that $(W_{jk})_{j,k\in\mathcal{W}}$ is symmetrizable~[Lem.~\ref{lem:symmetrizable_equivalence}].
-Finally, condition~\ref{itm:1.4} implies that the submatrix $(\alpha_{jk})_{j,k\in\mathcal{W}}$ with $\alpha_{jk}= 0$ whenever $W_{jk} = 0$ is antisymmetric.
-It ensures that for each oscillator pair $(j,k)$ such that $W_{jk} \neq 0$, there is an angle $\alpha_{jk} = \theta_k - \theta_j$ such that the pair does not interact.
+To construct the associated (source) motif, one can thus define a symmetric matrix and multiply it by any real, nonzero diagonal matrix.
+Finally, condition~\ref{itm:1.4} implies that the submatrix $(\alpha_{jk})_{j,k\in\mathcal{W}}$ (with $\alpha_{jk}= 0$ whenever $W_{jk} = 0$) is antisymmetric.
+Thus, if the interaction from $k$ to $j$ depends on the shifted phase difference $\theta_k-\theta_j-\alpha_{jk}$, then the interaction from $j$ to $k$ involves the opposite shifted phase difference $-(\theta_k-\theta_j-\alpha_{jk})$.